-Taking into account the purpose of transparency intended with the request, and the nonconcurrence of any qualified circumstance in the applicant, it is not sufficiently justified what relevance for the control of the City Council in this area of municipal action can have of this type of information so that the affected people are identified.
+Taking into account the purpose of transparency intended with the request, and the non-concurrence of any qualified circumstance in the applicant, it is not sufficiently justified what relevance for the control of the City Council in this area of municipal action can have of this type of information so that the affected people are identified.

 The achievement of this objective could also be achieved without sacrificing the right to data protection of those affected by providing the citizen with information on the number of weapons licenses available to the Corporation in the last four years, it could even be made available aggregated by year, in such a way that it could know the variations (increase or decrease) in endowments.
-This, unless there is some other limit that prevents it (eg public safety)
+That is, unless there is some other limit that prevents it (for example, public safety).